Reposting What Is Love?

 Here’s a repost of how much it meant to know how much my momma loved me.
 Thanks for reading my blog.
 I love you for it and for the artist you are.

 Insights into an Artist’s Advocate Motivation

 It’s February 2, 2019.
-Exactly 112 years ago, my mother, Mary Glynn O’Neill was born on this day.
+Precisely 112 years ago, my mother, Mary Glynn O’Neill, was born on this day.
 I’ve never needed the mnemonic device of associating Ground Hog Day with her birth date to remember it.
 That’s because she left me with a permanent memory of one of the gentlest, kindest, and most remarkable humans I’ve ever met.
-She also proved later in life to be incredibly strong and resilient as you will learn.
+She also proved later in life to be incredibly strong and resilient, as you will learn.

 Mary O’Neill was a mama’s girl who lived at home and taught school well past the time when her siblings and contemporaries had married and started a family.
 I don’t know for sure, but I’m guessing when she met Paul Daniel Davey, they both knew they had found their soul mate.
 They dated until dad finished law school and then got married.

 For reasons never explained, the newlyweds lived with my namesake grandpa, Bernard J. (Barney) O’Neill and Margaret Schaeffer O’Neill.
 It might have been money, or maybe grandma insisted.
 I grew up in the same house and can’t imagine how adult couples lived there in harmony.